iammhk/arthadvisor/README.md

-# OpenAdvisor
+# ArthAdvisor

-OpenAdvisor is a machine learning-based stock recommendation application developed for the FossHack 2024 hackathon.
+ArthAdvisor is a machine learning-based stock recommendation application developed for the FossHack 2024 hackathon.
 It provides a self-hostable investment platform designed for common investors, offering an easy-to-use interface for stock predictions and portfolio management.

 ## Features